Linda Taylor: Arrest, trial and media coverage

 Upon her return to Illinois, prosecutors opened a 31-count indictment against Taylor for fraud, perjury and bigamy, alleging that she had received welfare and Social Security checks under multiple names.
 Her attorney, R. Eugene Pincham, managed to delay the trial until March 1977, by which time the charges had been considerably reduced.
-Initial allegations involving 80 aliases and over $100,000 in fraudulently obtained funds had been narrowed to charges involving $8,000 obtained through four aliases, and charges of perjury in her testimony before a grand jury.
+Initial allegations involving 80 aliases and over $100,000 in fraudulently obtained funds had been narrowed to charges involving $8,000——obtained through four aliases, and charges of perjury in her testimony before a grand jury.
 The bigamy charges were dropped.
 After a trial lasting less than three weeks, the jury deliberated for about seven hours before finding her guilty on March 17, 1977.
 Taylor was sentenced to imprisonment for two to six years on the welfare fraud charges, and a year on the perjury charges, to be served consecutively.
 She began her sentence at Dwight Correctional Center on February 16, 1978.

 Ronald Reagan, as a presidential candidate in 1976, regularly made claims about the welfare state being broken and repeatedly alluded to the Linda Taylor case, although he did not refer to her by name.
-At campaign rallies in January 1976 during the New Hampshire primary, Reagan claimed her income had been $150,000 a year, a figure which was derived from a Chicago Tribune report.

-After he had lost the Republican nomination to Gerald Ford, Reagan said in an October radio broadcast to voters that "her take is estimated at a million dollars", a claim which, according to her biographer Josh Levin, appears to be unsourced.
+At campaign rallies in January 1976 during the New Hampshire primary, Reagan claimed her income had been $150,000——a year, a figure which was derived from a Chicago Tribune report.
+After he had lost the Republican nomination to Gerald Ford, Reagan said in an October radio broadcast that "her take is estimated at a million dollars", a claim which, according to her biographer Josh Levin, appears to be unsourced.
 Other claims Reagan made about her "three new cars", including a Cadillac, were true.
-Her fraudulent claims have since been estimated at $40,000 over a number of years.
-However, she was only charged with stealing about $8,000 because of difficulties with assembling verifiable evidence.
+Her fraudulent claims have since been estimated at $40,000——over a number of years; however, she was only charged with stealing about $8,000 because of difficulties with assembling verifiable evidence.

 Other suspected crimes

-Taylor is suspected of being the woman who posed as a nurse and abducted an infant, Paul Joseph Fronczak, from the Michael Reese Hospital in Chicago in late April 1964.
-Taylor's son has said that his mother frequently took other people's children, and law enforcement also suspected her in the case, but the abduction of Paul Fronczak was never solved.
-Following genetic testing, Fronczak was found to be living in Michigan in December 2019.
 Taylor was believed to be a kidnapper, and possibly a murderer, but these offenses were never properly substantiated through an investigation.
 Three people she knew well in the 1970s and 1980s died under suspicious circumstances.
+Taylor is suspected of being the woman who posed as a nurse and abducted an infant, Paul Joseph Fronczak, from the Michael Reese Hospital in Chicago in late April 1964.
+Taylor's son has said that his mother frequently took other people's children, and law enforcement also suspected her in the case.
+Based on the results of genetic testing, Fronczak was confirmed to be living in Michigan in December 2019.